Arlanthir/notes/devices/RaspberryPi.md

 On retropie_setup: `Manage packages` > `Manage core packages` > `emulationstation` > `Configurations/Options` > `Swap A/B Buttons in ES`

+### Theme

+In the `RetroPie` "emulator", go to the themes sub-app and install the theme gallery.
+Good themes:

 ### DualShock 3

 On retropie_setup: `Manage Packages` > `drivers` > `sixaxis` > `Install from source`